-- Change deck layouts where feasible and practical to ensure that in the standing, seating, and deck areas where individuals can remain apart for social distancing. - Eliminate the use of low ventilated spaces and rooms that prevent social distancing.

-- Stagger use of communal areas and clean and disinfect frequently touched surfaces. - For dual meets, keep team seating and lane placement on opposite sides of the pool and require the home team to compete in lanes 1-3 and the visitors to compete in laves 4-6. - > Increase water sanitation level (keep chlorine closer to 2.0 PPM) - For larger meets, auxiliary spaces may need to be used to keep the natatorium within reduced capacity limits.
+- Consider changing deck layouts where feasible and practical to ensure that in the standing, seating, and deck areas where individuals can remain apart for social distancing. - Eliminate the use of low ventilated spaces and rooms that prevent social distancing. - Stagger use of communal areas and clean and disinfect frequently touched surfaces. - > Increase water sanitation level (keep chlorine closer to 2.0 PPM) - For larger meets, auxiliary spaces may need to be used to keep the natatorium within reduced capacity limits.